Lab 1 – Hello Flow & Dev UI

 ./mvnw quarkus:dev

-You should see a JSON output similar to:
+You should see a JSON output representing the data generated by your workflow:

 {"message":"hello world!"}

-• Quarkus Flow discovers Flow subclasses at build time and makes them injectable.
+• Quarkus Flow discovers Flow subclasses at build time and makes them injectable as standard CDI beans.

-• You can expose workflows through normal Quarkus REST endpoints using Uni.
+• You can safely expose workflows through normal Quarkus REST endpoints using non-blocking Uni types.

-• Dev UI gives you a convenient front-end for iterating on workflows while in dev mode.
+• The Dev UI gives you a powerful front-end for iterating on and visualizing workflows locally.